LoopKit/LoopCaregiver/README.md

 ## Remote Commands 2

 Remote Commands 2 is a set of features that supports remote command status and helps with the limitations of push notifications.
-This feature is very early in development and subject to change quickly.
+This feature is very early in development.

 Setting up these features is only suggested for advanced Loop builders that are comfortable troubleshooting git and Xcode issues and deploying to Nightscout.

 * Deploy special caregiver instance of Nightscout: https://github.com/gestrich/cgm-remote-monitor/tree/caregiver
   * Make sure to deploy the "caregiver" branch
-* Build special caregiver branch of LoopWorkspace which is based https://github.com/gestrich/LoopWorkspace/tree/caregiver
+* Build special branch of LoopWorkspace: feature/2022-12/bg/remote-commands
-  * This branch is based on the Loop 3.0 branch (not Loop dev) + remote command additions.
+  * This branch is based on Loop dev.
-  * Make sure to build the "caregiver" branch
 * Activate Remote Commands 2 in Caregiver
   * Caregiver -> Settings
   * Tap and hold the "Disabled" text under the "Experimental Features" section to reveal the secret experimental features options.